Battle of the Falkland Islands: Outcome

 Casualties and damage were extremely disproportionate; the British suffered only very lightly.
-Admiral Spee and his two sons were among the German dead.
-Rescued German survivors, 215 total, became prisoners on the British ships.
-Most were from the Gneisenau, nine were from Nürnberg and 18 were from Leipzig.
+Among the Germans dead included Admiral Spee and his two sons, Otto von Spee of SMS Nürnberg and Heinrich von Spee of SMS Gneisenau; a medal was issued in Germany commemorating the deaths of the Spees.
 Scharnhorst was lost with all hands.
+Two hundred and fifteen Germans became prisoners on the British ships.
+Most survivors were from the Gneisenau, with nine from Nürnberg and 18 from Leipzig.
 One of Gneisenau's officers who lived had been the sole survivor on three different guns on the battered cruiser.
 He was pulled from the water saying he was a first cousin of the British commander (Stoddart).

-Of the known German force of eight ships, two escaped: the auxiliary Seydlitz and the light cruiser Dresden, which roamed at large for a further three months before her captain was cornered by a British squadron (Kent, Glasgow and Orama) off the Juan Fernández Islands on 14 March 1915.
-After fighting a short battle, Dresden's captain evacuated his ship and scuttled her by detonating the main ammunition magazine.
+Of the known German force of eight ships, two escaped: the auxiliary Seydlitz and the light cruiser Dresden, which remained at large for a further three months before she was cornered by a British squadron (Kent, Glasgow and Orama) off the Juan Fernández Islands on 14 March 1915.
+After a short battle, Dresden's captain evacuated his ship and scuttled her by detonating the main ammunition magazine.

-As a consequence of the battle, the German East Asia Squadron, Germany's only permanent overseas naval formation, effectively ceased to exist.
+As a consequence of the battle, the East Asia Squadron, Germany's only permanent overseas naval formation, effectively ceased to exist.
 Commerce raiding on the high seas by regular warships of the Kaiserliche Marine was brought to an end.
 However, Germany put several armed merchant vessels into service as commerce raiders until the end of the war (for example, see Felix von Luckner).

 British intelligence during the battle

-After the battle, German naval experts were baffled at why Admiral Spee attacked the base and how the two squadrons could have met so coincidentally in so many thousand miles of open waters.
-Kaiser William II's handwritten note on the official report of the battle reads: "It remains a mystery what made Spee attack the Falkland Islands.
+After the battle, German naval experts were baffled at why Admiral von Spee attacked the base and how the two squadrons could have met so coincidentally in so many thousand miles of open waters.
+Kaiser Wilhelm's handwritten note on the official report of the battle reads: "It remains a mystery what made Spee attack the Falkland Islands.
 See 'Mahan's Naval Strategy'."